CodeReclaimers/neat-python/docs/module_summaries.rst

       After validating the function (via `validate_aggregation`), adds it to the available activation functions under the given name.
 Used by :py:meth:`DefaultGenomeConfig.add_activation <genome.DefaultGenomeConfig.add_activation>`.
-TODO: Check for whether the function needs `reduce <functools.reduce>`, or at least offer a form of this function (or extra argument for it, defaulting to false) that will appropriately "wrap" the input function.
+TODO: Check for whether the function needs `reduce <functools.reduce>`, or at least offer a form of this function (or extra argument for it, defaulting to false) and/or its interface in :py:mod:`genome`, that will appropriately "wrap" the input function.

       :param str name: The name by which the function is to be known in the :ref:`configuration file <aggregation-function-config-label>`.
       :param function: The function to be added.